lbacik/fortune/README.md

     $ ls /usr/local/Cellar/fortune/9708/share/games/fortunes
     ... a lot of files...

- the fortune's data files can be found at `/usr/local/Cellar/fortune/9708/share/games/fortunes`, so you can get the random fortune by:
+ So, the fortune's data files can be found at `/usr/local/Cellar/fortune/9708/share/games/fortunes`, in such a case you can get the random fortune by:

     $ lfortune -p /usr/local/Cellar/fortune/9708/share/games/fortunes